Harshith8123/TestRepository/README.md

 # TestRepository
-Test repository for WANIC WGP
+Test repository for WANIC WGP.
 This is my first commit.
 This is my third commit.